DavidBuchanan314/libleakmydata/README.md

 - OpenSSL
 - GnuTLS
+- WebKit2GTK (Tested with Midori and Epiphany browsers)

 Eventually, I'd like to come up with some method of hooking into Firefox/Chrome, which each use staticly linked SSL libraries.